snowplow/data-models/web/v1/redshift/sql-runner/playbooks/standard/02-page-views/README.md

 `:heartbeat:`          The value of heartbeat configured in the Javascript tracker.

-`:upsert_lookback:`    Default 30.
+`:upsert_lookback_days:`    Default 30.
 Period of time (in days) to look back over the production table in order to find rows to delete when upserting data.
 Where performance is not a concern, should be set to as long a value as possible.

 `:ua_bot_filter:`      Configuration to filter out bots via useragent string pattern match.